 1937 Doubled Die Obverse

 The U.S. Mint produced another doubled die in 1937 on the obverse of the coin.
 There is a strong doubling on the motto "In God We Trust" and on the date.
-Pay special attention to the "G" in the word GOD, the bottom of letters in the word TRUST and the areas of the date as indicated in the photo on the left.
+Pay special attention to the "G" in the word GOD, the bottom of letters in the word TRUST, and the areas of the date as indicated in the photo on the left.
+Make sure you inspect the coin carefully to make sure it isn't a damaged coin that appears to be a doubled die.

 Fivaz-Stanton ID: FS-25-1937-101